Hereditary Hemorrhagic Telangiectasia

-Hereditary hemorrhagic telangiectasia is a rare genetic (runs in families) disorder that affects blood vessels.
-It often causes internal bleeding, and it makes it harder for oxygen to get to the body’s tissues.
-HHT may cause blood vessels to form without capillaries (tiny vessels between arteries and veins), so blood passes directly from arteries to veins.
+Hereditary hemorrhagic telangiectasia, or HHT, is a rare genetic (runs in families) disorder that affects the blood vessels.
+It often causes internal bleeding and makes it harder for oxygen to get to the body’s tissues.
+HHT may cause blood vessels to form without capillaries, the tiny vessels between arteries and veins, so blood passes directly from arteries to veins.
 This is a condition known as arteriovenous malformation (AVM), and it commonly occurs in the lungs, where it is called pulmonary AVM.
 HHT also can lead to a condition called telangiectasia (spider veins), in which enlarged or broken blood vessels in the skin appear as delicate red or purplish spots on the legs, hands, fingertips, face, lips, lining of the mouth, or nose.

-The UAB Division of Vascular and Neuro-Interventional Radiology operates an HHT Clinic at The Kirklin Clinic of UAB Hospital.
-It provides complete care from physicians in many different medical specialties who are experts in HHT, and it serves patients and their families from childhood through adulthood.
-UAB is in the process of obtaining a Center of Excellence designation from the Cure HHT Foundation, which will provide important resources such as participating in HHT clinical research trials, access to a network for discussing complex HHT cases with expert physicians around the world, and outreach opportunities.
+The UAB Division of Vascular and Neuro-Interventional Radiology operates an HHT clinic at The Kirklin Clinic of UAB Hospital.
+It provides complete care from physicians in many medical specialties who are experts in HHT, and it serves patients and their families from childhood through adulthood.
+UAB holds the Center of Excellence designation from the Cure HHT Foundation, which provides access to important resources such as participation in HHT clinical research trials, a network for discussing complex HHT cases with expert physicians around the world, and outreach opportunities.

 Care Providers